 - Surrender: Releasing internal resistance to changing, turning our will and our lives over to God, releasing our attachments to harmful thoughts and behaviors, and finding a higher purpose and meaning through this journey.

-One the most powerful ways to make some major breakthroughs in this kind of deep, personal-growth work can be through experiential weekend intensives, like Journey Into Manhood.
+One of the most powerful ways to make some major breakthroughs in this kind of deep, personal-growth work can be through experiential weekend intensives, like Journey Into Manhood.

 Finally: Be Patient.
 It Really is a Journey